 Allgeier predominantly generates revenue from providing IT services, from IT project contracts, from the sale of software products and from granting licenses to software products.
 Revenue from products is recognized as soon as the risks and rewards incidental to ownership of the products sold have been transferred to the buyer.
 Usually on delivery of the product.
 Revenue from services is recognized in accordance with the contractual agreements and taking the services rendered into account.
 This is typically done on the basis of days and hours worked.
-For fixed price contracts, revenue from services is recognized in line with the percentage of completion and taking partial performance rendered into account.
+For fixed price contracts, revenue from services is recognized in the product.
 Furthermore, licensing revenue is recognized in the applicable period according to contract provisions.